nmemranhussain/titanic-logistic-rf-models/README.md

 - Hyperparameters: Solver = lbfgs, Max iterations = 500, C = 1.0
 - Software used: scikit-learn sklearn.linear_model._logistic

-The following hyperparameters were used for the 'random forest' model:
+The following hyperparameters were used for the 'random forest' as an alternative model:
 - Columns used as inputs': ['Pclass', 'Sex', 'Age', 'SibSp', 'Parch', 'Fare', 'Embarked'],
 - Target column: 'Survived',
 - Type of model: 'Random Forest Classifier',